nxtruong/Website-NXTLAB-Netlify/content/authors/nam-nguyen/_index.md

 ---
 Nam T. Nguyen received a B.S. in Control Engineering and Automation from Hanoi University of Science and Technology, Vietnam in 2023.
 From 2021 to 2023, he worked as a research assistant in the Control Techniques and Innovation Laboratory for Electric Vehicles.

-Currently, he is a PhD student and working as a graduate research assistant in the Intelligent Control Systems (ICONS) Laboratory at Northern Arizona University.
+Currently, he is a PhD student and working as a graduate research assistant at Northern Arizona University.
 His research interests include motion control of electric vehicles and physics-informed machine learning for dynamical systems.